willowdyson/whiteboard/README.md

 - Improve letters ( font )
 - Improve background

--game: get a set amount of letters, have to make the longest word
+- game: get a set amount of letters, have to make the longest word

 ////////////////////////////////////////////////////////